Published Survey

 General Elective(s) Any Philosophy Course 3

 When do applicants need to complete all course prerequisites prior to enrollment (e.g. date or term)?
-Applicants are required to have all Prerequisite courses completed no later than the spring term preceding the intended start date.
-For example, students applying to enter the SOP in the fall of 2024 must complete all Prerequisite courses by the end of the spring 2024 semester.
-However, if it becomes necessary for an applicant to complete any Prerequisite courses during the summer preceding fall admission, prior approval from the SOP Office of Professional & Student Affairs will be required.
+It is recommended that applicants have all prerequisite courses completed no later than the spring term preceding the intended start date.
+If it becomes necessary for an applicant to complete any prerequisite courses during the summer preceding fall admission, prior approval from the SOP Office of Professional & Student Affairs will be required by contacting pharmacy@siue.edu.

 Can applicants use online classes to fulfill the institution's course prerequisites?